thegouge/tribute-page/README.md

 # tribute-page

-Project 1 for the "Build a Tribute Page" project on Free Code Camp
+Project 1 for the "Responsive Web Design" unit on Free Code Camp